 The city of Jaisalmer represents the magic and vibrancy of the great Thar Desert.
 Along with the vast desert, the beautiful havelis and daunting Jaisalmer Fort draws thousands of tourists all year round.
-According to legends, the city is named Rajput king Rawal Jaisal, who lay the founding stone of this place in year 1156.
-Reflecting on the beauty and extravagance of the city, other Rajput clans nicknamed it as “Golden City”.
+According to legends, the city is named Rajput king Rawal Jaisal, who lay the founding stone of this place in the year 1156.
+Reflecting on the beauty and extravagance of the city, other Rajput clans nicknamed it “Golden City”.

 There are many things about Jaisalmer that draw the attention of tourists worldwide.
 Let’s have a look at some of them.